Disclaimer: Your capital is at risk. This is not investment advice.

 In the third quarter of 2020, the trading volume of the cryptocurrency derivatives market reported an increase of 25.1% from the previous quarter, and a year-on-year increase of 159.4% from the third quarter of 2019.

 Due to high volatility in the crypto market, the ability to both hedge positions and enter speculative trades is attractive to traders.
 Derivatives serve this purpose, hence their growth and the huge potential opportunity for DeFiChain if it manages to take market share.

 Key points of DeFiChain

-blockchain is not used for any types of non-financial dApps, thus decisions of Foundation and developers are focused 100% on decentralised financial use-cases and nothing else.
+- blockchain is not used for any type of non-financial dApps, thus decisions of Foundation and developers are focused 100% on decentralised financial use cases and nothing else.